Predictia/AQUA/docs/sphinx/source/cli.rst

     The remote aqua-web repository to push to (default is 'DestinE-Climate-DT/aqua-web').
     If it starts with 'local:', a local directory is used.

+.. option:: --branch <branch>

+    The branch to push to (default is 'main').

 Configuration file
 ^^^^^^^^^^^^^^^^^^